varshagcu/varshagcu/Topic8/README.md

 Ensemble classifier Python file: DSC540_0500_Topic8_EnsembleClassifier.ipynb.

-* My jupyter notebook crashed.
+* Note: My jupyter notebook crashed.
 Raised a request to the Anaconda community.
 I was not able to run the whole code and generate the output document *

 ***End***